copl-labomc/nanocomposites/protocols/withpolymers/the_original_nanocomposite.md

 ## Specific Safety Measures ##
 - When modifiying the core of the protocol, never leave the polymerization completely unattended until the substance is significantly viscous in case of <a href="https://sciencing.com/runaway-polymerization-7556.html">runaway polymerization</a> requiring to immediately turn off heating.
 - Check for slow bubbles in the bubbler when opening the inert gas valve.
-Excessive pressure could build up in the manifold in their absence. <!--- TODO : revise once we get the proper pressure regulator for the nitrogen line that should should between 3 and 5 psi --->
+Excessive pressure could build up in the manifold in their absence. <!--- TODO : revise once we get the proper pressure regulator for the nitrogen line that should read between 3 and 5 psi --->
 - Do not forget to open the valve on the gas evacuation pipe before turning on the oven, then and close it at the end of the manipulations.
 - Never open the oven at high temperature to avoid a thermal shock that could break glass.